MarsUniversity/ece387-robotics/website/block_4_mobile_robotics/lab/lab5.md

 compass to calculate the start/stop orientation of your roomba.
 Remember, the x-axis (forward) points out the front.

-**WARNING:** If you drop/damage the roomba, you automatically fail the lab.
-There are not enough robots available if we start damaging them.

 - After you have save the data successfully, take a look at the data on the command
 line: `cat imu_1.json`.